CodeURJC-DAW-2024-25/webapp04/README.md

 - **Personal buy chart**: users will be able to visualize a buy chart of the products they have buyed throughout the year.

 ## ⚙️ Advanced algorithms
-- **Recommend by best seller**: This algorithm will choose products of the higher-rated seller first.
-- **Recommend by favorites**: This algorithm will choose the products to be featured in a registered user's home page based on products the user has saved as "favorite" products.
+- **Recommend by best seller**: This algorithm will choose the products to be featured in a registered user's home page based on higher-rated seller first.

 ## 🎯 Images
 -  **User profile**: allow users to upload an image to their profile.